hmellor/auction-website/README.md

 - Host your website either locally or on GitHub Pages and log in to your website.
 - Then go to your Firestore console and find the document for the user you just created.
 - There should be a field in the document called `admin` which has the value `"false"`.
 You must now create a password (or hash) that enables admin access and set the `admin` field to this value.
-- With your admin password chosen, go to your Firestore rules and replace `"insert long random secret string"` with it.
+- Go to your Firestore rules and replace `"insert long random secret string"` with your admin password.
 - You have now created your admin account.

 To initialise the auctions: